Kostassoid/memorial/README.md

 - Organizing already existing comments

 The idea behind this tool is based on the assumption that the most precise documentation should be written along with the code itself by the person writing the code, i.e. the developer.
-Also, this documentation should be kept as close as possible to the source code to remain up-to-date.
+This documentation should be kept as close as possible to the source code to remain up-to-date.
 Not to mention all the benefits of keeping the documentation in VCS.

 The idea is similar to Javadoc and other such tools with the main difference of separating documentation structure from